S-ayanide/S-ayanide/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=S-ayanide" alt="devded" /></p>

-Sayan is a Senior Software Engineer II at Harness, building their Chaos Engineering platform and helping them shape the customer experience market with React and TypeScript.
-He's the maintainer of a few open-source libraries and is also a core contributor to LitmusChaos (the Incubating CNCF project).
-His areas of interest include TypeScript, Tools around React, DX, and performance optimization.
+Sayan is a Senior Software Engineer II, strengthening Chaos Engineering and helping shape the customer experience market.
+He's the maintainer of a few open-source libraries and is also a maintainer and community manager of LitmusChaos (the Incubating CNCF project).
+Sayan's areas of interest include Chaos Engineering, Observability, DX, and performance optimization.
+He currently helps leadership drive adoption of cutting-edge solutions in Chaos Engineering.

 ## Currently I'm
 * 🕺 Looking to **collaborate** on Projects